janvrany/riscv-debian/README.md

 **Disclaimer:** following recipe is (semi-regularly) tested on Debian Testing (Bullseye at the time of writing).
 Debian 10 (Buster) is known to work too - but see comment below!
 If you have some other Debian-based distro, e.g, Ubuntu, this recipe may or may not work!

 * Compile and install RISC-V GNU toolchain.
-See [RISC-V GNU toolchain README][15] on how to do so - in short following should do it:
+See [RISC-V GNU toolchain README][15] on how to do so - in short following should do it, but ensure that the `--prefix` location is writable by the user you run `make linux` as

-      sudo apt-get install autoconf automake autotools-dev curl python3 libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev git clone https://github.com/riscv/riscv-gnu-toolchain
+      sudo apt-get install autoconf automake autotools-dev curl python3 libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev git git clone https://github.com/riscv/riscv-gnu-toolchain
       cd riscv-gnu-toolchain
       git submodule update --init --recursive